List of The League of Gentlemen characters: Papa Lazarou

 Papa Lazarou (Shearsmith) is the blackfaced, light-fingered proprietor of a travelling circus and freak show, The Pandemonium Carnival.
 In the first episode of series 2, Lazarou brings his circus to Royston Vasey.
 He sells pegs and collects wives.
 He breaks into a woman's house, repeatedly asking for "Dave" ("Hello Dave" and "Is Dave there?" have since become his catchphrases).
 He frightens her into giving him her wedding ring, before declaring "you're my wife now"..
 He fled the town when he realised that everyone in Royston Vasey was stranger than he was.

 In series 3, he took on the disguise of Keith Drop at the Charity Shop, and demonstrated elaborate approaches for keeping his wives (and anyone who attempted to rescue them) inside of his circus animals.

-Papa Lazarou is very briefly shown in the 2017 specials as the owner of the underground mine lying underneath a photo booth in the high street of Royston Vasey, where unsuspecting female victims go to take photos and get sent down a chute.
+Papa Lazarou is briefly shown in the 2017 specials as the owner of the underground mine lying underneath a photo booth in the high street of Royston Vasey, where unsuspecting female victims go to take photos and get sent down a chute.
 When Tubbs is captured, she asks what the place is, to which Lazarou responds with a variation of one of his catchphrases: "It's a wife mine now!"
 He also featured in the Christmas special and The League of Gentlemen's Apocalypse.

 When disguised as Keith in the third series, part of Papa Lazarou's flesh-coloured make-up was scratched off, revealing his familiar black and white colouration beneath.
 In his film appearance, he coughs up a hairball composed of his own black curly hair.
 Papa Lazarou does not seem to age.
 In the Christmas Special when he kidnaps Bernice's mother, he looks the same age as he does in the series.

 According to interviews with Reece Shearsmith and Steve Pemberton broadcast on the BBC, Papa Lazarou is based on Peter Papalazarou, one of their past landlords.
 Many of Papa Lazarou's catchphrases are based on the telephone conversations that Reece used to have with Papalazarou, including an insistence on speaking to Steve which generated the "Hello, Dave?" and "Is Dave there?" catchphrases.

+Papa Lazarou has been listed as both the 8th and 14th most popular sketch of all time with British audiences, according to the Radio Times and Channel 4, respectively.
+In June 2020, during the George Floyd protests, The League of Gentlemen was withdrawn from distribution on Netflix due to the character's makeup resembling blackface.